 When you brief your photographer, you should tell them about what you need and your expectations for the job.
-Below, we've included prompts to help your write your brief, along with a checklist of the information and resources you should share with your photographer, including the College’s guidelines for photography, consent and permissions and personal protective equipment (PPE).
+Below, we've included prompts to help your write your brief, along with a checklist of the information and resources you should share with your photographer, including Imperial's guidelines for photography, consent and permissions and personal protective equipment (PPE).

 You should make sure that you share your plans for the shoot with your photographer in advance so that they can confirm that the logistics and timings you have in mind for the shoot are reasonable while there is still time to make changes.
 If you're shooting for a whole day, don't forget to include time for your photographer to take breaks and lunch.

 - give the photographer enough time to unpack and pack their equipment and travel between locations if you’re shooting in more than one place

 - provide the full details of the location of the shoot and any meeting points